alexanian/socratic-form-microscopy/_posts/2017-11-01-nuclear-weapons-explained-backwards.md

 That’s a question people have been asking since the 1950s.
 By now everyone's agreed that there's a right way to do it and a wrong way to do it.
 The wrong way is to stick a bunch of missiles in a desert and call it a day.
 The right way is to come up with three separate ways of delivering your warheads, spend billions and billions of dollars on them, and call it a day.

-Here we have the three methods that everyone's chosen – and I want to make it clear that this is arbitrary; three others would work just as well <a id="talk-top-2" href="#talk-bot-2">[2]</a>.
+Here we have the three methods that everyone's chosen – and I want to make it clear that this is arbitrary; three others would work just as well[^2].
 As it stands though, the conventional nuclear triad is Nuclear armed bombers, like the US B-52 or B-2, Intercontinental Ballistic Missiles (ICBMs) like the US Minuteman III, and submarine launched ballistic missiles (SLBMs), like the US Trident II.
 The idea with this triad is that it's impossible for an enemy to launch a first strike so devastating that they take out your whole ability to respond.

 <img class="alignnone size-full wp-image-550" src="/wp-content/uploads/Slide07.png" alt="" width="720" height="405" />